marnelfr/back-to-laravel/README.md

 Post::all();
 ````
 The method ``with()`` can take an array listing every model we want to load
-with our model or even a list of arguments of those methods.
+with our model or even a list of arguments of those models.

 We can sort by desc our post by calling the ``latest()`` method before
 the ``with()`` method.